aletss/schedules/README.md

 | 3       | 1       | 4    | 2      |
 | 4       | 1       | 6    | 3      |

 Income means the payment per student.
-That also is usefull to measure student's happines in case the preference for some teachers is known.
+That also is usefull to measure students' happiness in case the preference for some teachers is known.

 ### Classroom availability (weekly)
 | classroom | cost | capacity | h2 | h3 | h4 | h5 | h6 | h7 | h8 |